Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

     5. Navigate to "Author" tab, you should see all the pipelines deployed.
     6. Navigate to "Triggers" below.
 Select the `T_Sched` trigger and activate it by clicking on the "Play" icon next to it.
     7. Click `Publish` to publish changes.
-       - NOTE: Do not skip publish a change in Data Factory.
-This will generate the `adf_publish` branch which is needed in the next step.
+       - NOTE: Publishing a change is required to generate the `adf_publish` branch which is required in the next the Release pipelines.
+   8. Optional.
+Do a git pull, you will encounter a merge conflict* -- accept all **incoming** changes.
+      - *this is because during the deployment, the Linked Services definitions were updated to point  each newly deployed environment.

    **NOTE:** Only the DEV Data Factory should be setup with Git integration.